kwesinavilot/zhuzh/README.md

-# WallyWally (v.0.1.4)
+# Zhuzh (v.0.1.5)
-WallyWally is a lightweight browser extension that displays a beautiful space wallpaper as your background and provides a search bar for quick Google searches.
+Zhuzh is a lightweight browser extension that displays a beautiful SpaceX wallpapers as your background and provides a search bar for quick Google searches.
 It also showcases your top visited websites for easy access.

 ## Features
 - Dynamic Wallpapers: Enjoy a collection of stunning wallpapers that change automatically or can be cycled through manually.